-- ✓ Operate within The Access Project's Safeguarding Children Procedures in the event of any disclosure/concern - ✓ Encourage young people and adults to feel comfortable enough to point out attitudes or behaviour that are inappropriate - ✓ Treat all young people with respect - ✓ Only communicate with the young people on the programme in a professional manner - \checkmark Be sensitive to the needs of young people - Respect a young person's right to personal privacy - \checkmark Treat all information and data (including photographs and video footage) pertaining to a young person with sensitivity and confidentiality - ✓ Avoid being alone with a young person:
+$\checkmark$ Operate within The Access Project's Safeguarding Children Procedures in the event of any disclosure/concern

+Encourage young people and adults to feel comfortable enough to point out attitudes or behaviour that are inappropriate

+$\checkmark$ Treat all young people with respect

+$\checkmark$ Only communicate with the young people on the programme in a professional manner

+- ✓ Be sensitive to the needs of young people - $\checkmark$ Respect a young person's right to personal privacy

+✓ Treat all information and data (including photographs and video footage) pertaining to a young person with sensitivity and confidentiality

+$\checkmark$ Avoid being alone with a young person:

+All online tutorials must only occur on The Access Project's designated tuition platform - personal video platform accounts (including but not limited to Zoom, Microsoft Teams or Whatsapp) must not be used under any circumstances.

-All face-to-face tutorials must happen in a public place or place of work, ensuring there are other people present in the tutorial vicinity well intentioned
+All face-to-face tutorials must happen in a public place or place of work, ensuring there are other people present in the tutorial vicinity, and will have been agreed with The Access Project in advance of being arranged.